clamsproject/consumer-evaluation/sr-eval/README.md

 * Set of predictions in MMIF format (either from the preds folder in this repo or generated from the [SWT app](https://github.com/clamsproject/app-swt-detection) )
-* Set of golds in csv format (either the golds directory in this repo or downloaded from the annotations repository using goldretriever.py, or your own set that exactly matches the format of the included golds.)
+* Set of golds in csv format (either downloaded from the annotations repository using goldretriever.py, or your own set that exactly matches the format present in [aapb-annotations](https://github.com/clamsproject/aapb-annotations/tree/main/scene-recognition/golds))

 There are three arguments when running the script: `-mmif-dir`, `-gold-dir`, and `count-subtypes`.
 The first two are directories that contain the predictions and golds, respectively.
 The third is a boolean value that